 Where exactly is it?

-Thanda Private Game Reserve in Kwazulu-Natal near South Africa’s East coast.
+A private game reserve in Kwazulu-Natal near South Africa’s East coas

 What will I be doing?